-- (1) Where a notice under section 21(1) (a "first notice"), or a copy of a direct deduction order under section 17, is given to a person in relation to an account that they hold, they must not do anything to frustrate the effect of the first notice or the direct deduction order. - (2) The requirement in subsection (1) ceases to apply when - (a) in relation to a first notice, a notice under section 21(8)) (notice of decision not to make a direct deduction order), or a copy of a direct deduction order under section 17, is given to the person; - (b) in relation to a direct deduction order- - (i) all the deductions under the order have been made, or - (ii) the order is revoked. - (3) In subsection (1), the reference to frustrating the effect of a first notice is a reference to frustrating the effect of the proposed direct deduction order the terms of which are set out in the notice.
+- (1) Where a notice under section 21(1) (a "pre-deduction notice"), or a copy of a direct deduction order under section 17, is given to a person (other than a bank) in relation to an account, they must not do anything to frustrate the effect of the pre-deduction notice or the direct deduction order. - (2) The requirement in subsection (1) ceases to apply when - (a) in relation to a pre-deduction notice, a notice under section 21(8) (notice of decision not to make a direct deduction order), or a copy of a direct deduction order under section 17, is given to the person; - (b) in relation to a direct deduction order - (i) all the deductions under the order have been made, or - (ii) the order is revoked. - (3) In subsection (1), the reference to frustrating the effect of a pre-deduction notice is a reference to frustrating the effect of the proposed direct deduction order the terms of which are set out in the notice.